Rings-of-Fire/ring-of-fire/README.md

 | :------------- | :----------: |
 | bigger payments are cheaper | possibly discouraging micro payments |

+## Watchtowers

+Lightning Nodes can offer to watch over other nodes' channels.
+They act as a "second line of defense" for the case your node is offline and another node intends to cheat on you by closing your channel with a wrong balance.
+A tower that watches over you can then broadcast a "justice transaction" that punished the attacker by sweeping all the funds and returning them to your node.

+Because ring participants cooperate closely together, they can set up watch towers for each other.

+Follow [the docs](https://github.com/lightningnetwork/lnd/blob/master/docs/watchtower.md) for further information.

 ## Migrating a node

 If a participant finds the need to migrate the node to another instance.
 There are 2 ways to do so: